cabforum/smime/SBR.md

 ## 5.1 Physical controls

 ### 5.1.2 Physical access
+No stipulation.

 ### 5.1.3 Power and air conditioning
+No stipulation.

 ### 5.1.4 Water exposures
+No stipulation.

 ### 5.1.5 Fire prevention and protection
+No stipulation.

 ### 5.1.6 Media storage
+No stipulation.

 ### 5.1.7 Waste disposal
+No stipulation.

 ### 5.1.8 Off-site backup
+No stipulation.

 ## 5.2 Procedural controls

 ### 5.2.1 Trusted roles
+No stipulation.

 ### 5.2.2 Number of persons required per task
 The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.

 ### 5.2.3 Identification and authentication for each role
+No stipulation.

 ### 5.2.4 Roles requiring separation of duties
+No stipulation.

 ## 5.3 Personnel controls